“Once, during Prohibition, I was forced to live for days on nothing but food and water.” ~ W.C. Fields

 For cocktail enthusiasts around the country, December 5 is nearly as important a date on the calendar as Dec.
 25 or Dec.
 31. Created by Portland bartender Jeffrey Morgenthaler, Repeal Day is celebrated every Dec.
 5 to honor the repeal of the 18th Amendment in 1933, which ended 13 years of Prohibition.

-Based in Downtown L.A., 213 Hospitality owns and operates bars in L.A., San Diego, Austin and Denver.
+Formerly known as 213 Hospitality, Pouring With Heart owns and operates bars in LA, San Diego, Austin and Denver.

 COLE'S FRENCH DIP